kumahq/kuma-website/docs/README.md

 <!-- testimonial -->

 ::: slot testimonial-content
-Konvoy has been built with lessons learned by 150+ Enterprise organizations running production Meshes
+Kuma has been built with lessons learned by 150+ Enterprise organizations running production Meshes
 :::

 ::: slot testimonial-author